chef/chef-web-docs/content/style_guide/_index.md

 <!-- markdownlint-disable-file MD013 -->

-The Chef Documentation is online at [docs.chef.io](https://docs.chef.io).
+This style guide provides a set of standards for writing clear and consistent developer documentation for all of Progress Chef's products.

 Our documentation is open source and we follow a [docs as code](https://www.docslikecode.com/) methodology.
-Our workflow is based in GitHub, we write in Markdown, and we use Hugo as our static site generator.

 Any community member can make or suggest a documentation change through pull request (PR) or issue in a documentation repository.

 ## Documentation Repositories